 It would be overbold to claim that our history of the Internet is anywhere near conclusive, and that it forms a sufficient basis to reason about the end-to-end arguments as a descriptive matter.
-And yet it is instructive to reconsider the evolution of the Internet as a set of case studies about the merit of the end-to-end arguments-because the end-to-end arguments are the most appropriate lens through which to reconstruct the events that shaped the Internet; they are the one body of principles that combines essential considerations about the position of functions with issues that go beyond mere technical appropriateness-they have been speaking to issues such as flexibility, open-endedness, end user empowerment in ways that few other principles do.
+And yet it is instructive to reconsider the evolution of the Internet as a set of case studies about the merit of the end-to-end arguments - not because they offer some random focus to the analysis, but because the end-to-end arguments are the most appropriate lens through which to reconstruct the events that shaped the Internet.
+For the end-to-end arguments are the one body of principles that combines essential considerations about the position of functions with issues that go beyond mere technical appropriateness-they have been speaking to issues such as flexibility, open-endedness, end user empowerment in ways that few other principles do.
 The set of cases detailed in this part thus represent a genuinely useful and valuable research endeavor in their own right, notwithstanding any of the omissions they may have.332 If we take the end-to-end arguments to be of any significance in the larger societal debates about the architecture of the Internet, then it must be by observing in due detail the history of its core artifacts that we can hope to make solid articulations with descriptive and normative power.

-In summary, we may list the following core points as the main results of the two preceding chapters:
+In summary, we may state the following core points as the main results of the two preceding chapters: